 Achieving economies of scale

 So how best to build that critical mass?
 Lloyds Bank and Metro Bank are already on board and another major international high street name is about to join, but there is a sense that progress could be faster.
 Bakowski suggests that progress will come from outside the banking sector.
 “We need one or two entrepreneurial lynchpins that create a good solution that becomes an island of good practice and attracts the big players around them,” he continues.
 “This won’t start with just the big banks saying ‘hey, let’s collaborate’, as they won’t have the drive to push it forward.
-It is worth remembering, however, that banks have collaborated in the past on ATMs and cheque processing and those had huge issues that had to be solved.”
+It is worth remembering, however, that banks have collaborated in the past on ATMs and check processing and those had huge issues that had to be solved.”

-Whitby cites the precedent of cheque clearing too.
+Whitby cites the precedent of check clearing too.
 “It’s the same commercial dynamics.
 None of us can afford to be arrogantly independent anymore.
 Why wouldn’t you look at areas where you can collaborate if it saves you money?
 There are always vested internal politics, but we are all acutely aware of the need to put as much investment into customer-centric activities as possible.
 All we want is to take bad costs out and run the bank in a better way.”

 “I’m convinced it will happen,” says Bakowski.
 “Not complete collaboration, as people will always want to forge their own paths in some ways.
 It will start in the due diligence arena where questionnaires are sent out to suppliers and the banks then share the information that comes back.
-Once this is established, it will move up the chain to shared audit visits to supplier premises – so if three banks have an interest in auditing a data centre and there is a market place of auditors, they commission one auditor to do the assessment for all of them.
+Once this is established, it will move up the chain to shared audit visits to supplier premises – so if three banks have an interest in auditing a data center and there is a market place of auditors, they commission one auditor to do the assessment for all of them.
 Markit has a vision for this already.”

 Who stands to win the most out of all of this collaboration?
 Yes, the banks themselves.
 Cutting out the mounds of process duplication between each of them will save enormous amounts of both time and money.
 According to Whitby, “Lloyds has to be in the right place and get this done.
 My hope is that the savings and efficiencies are in fact still ahead of us, but the cost of not getting it right could be huge in terms of fines and regulatory risk.”